nikhil-likhar/Cities-Dataset/README.md

 # Cities-Dataset
+Dataset of 50 Cities
-Latitude and Longitude and Distances of Cities of India
+1)Latitude and Longitude of Cities
+2)Distances between cities